ronyhe/vid_buster/readme.md

 ## Warning
 Currently, this extension relies on running a local server and on using the Chrome developer mode.
 If you're not aware of the implications, don't use it.
-If you'd like to help male it more user-friendly, please feel free to contribute.
+If you'd like to help make it more user-friendly, please feel free to contribute.

 ## Installation
 Pre-requisites: